Toggle: English / Spanish

 Intentionally eating bacitracin in large amounts may cause you to have some pain in your stomach and possibly throw up.

 .
-You are most likely to have some redness and itching of your skin.
-However, like any substance a severe allergic reaction () can occur.
+You are most likely to have some redness and itching of your skin during a reaction.
+However, as with any substance a severe allergic reaction () can occur.

 Stop using the product.
 Seek immediate emergency medical care.
 If the chemical is on the skin or in the eyes, flush with lots of water for at least 15 minutes.